-Hands down one of my favorite dishes of all times, a Home Style Chicken Shawarma is easier to make than you might think.
-Best of all, this recipe is absolutely going to deliver on taste and flavor!
+Hands down one of my favorite dishes is Chicken Shawarma!
+A Home Style Chicken Shawarma is easier than you might think and this recipe delivers on taste and flavor!

-If you know Chicken Shawarma, you know it’s one of those street foods that are cooked on a rotating vertical spit, then the chicken is shaved off to order.
-I can’t help with the vertical spit, but I can get you all the flavor of this Middle Eastern specialty.
-Right at your house!
-One taste and you’ll be transported to a far off and exotic land!
+If you know Chicken Shawarma, you know it’s a street food cooked on a rotating vertical spit.
+Then the chicken is shaved off to order.
+I can’t help with the spit, but I can get you all the flavor of this Middle Eastern specialty.
+One taste and you’ll be transported to a far-off and exotic land!

 About Home Style Chicken Shawarma: